Want to make a melted crayon pumpkin, or crayon “fun”kin this year? Here’s how it’s done…

+This melted crayon pumpkin idea is so popular!
+And rightly so.
 You’re a parent, right?
 Is it fall?
 If your answers are “YES”, you should have everything you need for this easy melted crayon pumpkin craft at home already.
-And the kids will LOVE doing this craft.
-It’s messy, and colorful, and involves pumpkins & crayons so that checks a bunch of pre-requisites off their list. *This post contains affiliate links.
-Please read our full disclosure policy HERE.*

-Here’s a video tutorial on how to make this melted crayon pumpkin craft.
+Here’s a quick video tutorial that will show you how to make this melted crayon pumpkin craft.
 The details on supplies, etc are below.

 Pick out your choice crayons, and *SOAK THEM IN (warm works best) WATER for a few minutes*.
 This will make removing the labels much easier.